 In terms of functional democratic participation, we must be aware of the state of the economic costs of our military, as well as the positions of those seeking office.
 As is clear in the graph, clamoring for more education spending, or more healthcare spending makes no sense, if we simultaneously support the continued growth of the military – there just is not enough money left over in the budget, unless we’re willing to take an axe to other crucial programs.
 But even then, even if we entirely removed one of the other programs, the new funds would still be minuscule.

 Ethically, military funding is a crucial issue.
 Poverty, homelessness, hunger, mental illness, education, health services, drugs abuse, infrastructure, etc. are the kinds of issues that seem unsolvable, because of the lack of funds.
-How ethical is it to buy yet another tank, or fire $95 Million worth of Tomahawk missiles without effect (US strike on the Syrian airfield), while 1/5 American children remain malnourished, or without access to water that is not poisonous?
+How ethical is it to buy yet another tank, or fire $95 Million worth of Tomahawk missiles without effect (US strike on the Syrian airfield), while failing to domestically provide citizens with access to water that is not poisonous?

 How we use our military matters.
 Where are they deployed, why are they deployed, what’s the end goal, when do they come home, what indicators do we use to judge whether our goals have been met?
 All these questions, as well as a host of others, play a part in a state’s global relations.
 As Clausewitz noted, “war is the continuation of politics by other means.”
 The main implication, then, is that the use of military power is the extension of our foreign policy and ideology regarding the state of the world, and how it should look.